 All imagery: courtesy Alex Maguire

-“This exhibition will be a true homecoming for Edge of Arabia and is geared towards encouraging constructive discussion and dialogue between Saudi contemporary artists and the local community.
-All participating artists will react to our title ‘We Need to Talk’ within three categories: the Past, the Present, and the Future.
-This is a great opportunity for us all to think about how we can positively shape and influence the world around us.”
+“This exhibition was a true homecoming for Edge of Arabia, geared towards encouraging constructive discussion and dialogue between Saudi contemporary artists and the local community.
+All participating artists responded to our title ‘We Need to Talk’ within three categories: the Past, the Present, and the Future.
+This was a great opportunity for us all to think about how we can positively shape and influence the world around us.”

 Mohammed A. Hafiz